 James Magnussen is one of the most recognised athletes in the Australian market.
 The Missile has built up some serious asset power over many years at the top of his sport, making him one of the country’s highest profiled sports people.

 His journey has been defined by his success over a long period of time.
 Along that road, he has weathered some low points that ultimately, have built the focused athlete and matured man that define his brand today.

-The former world record holder is training harder than ever to regain the speed he lost following shoulder surgery in 2015.
-Two race wins from three starts in Europe at Mare Nostrum in world-class fields, gave a snapshot of The Missile’s progress.
-It was ‘vintage Magnussen’ over-powering the early race leaders with superior physical strength and competitive grit.
+The former world record holder made it two race wins from three starts in Europe at Mare Nostrum in 2017.
+It was ‘vintage Magnussen’ over-powering the early race leaders with physical strength and competitive grit.

 In 2016 he won a bronze medal at the Rio Olympic Games for the 4x100m freestyle relay but didn’t qualify for an individual swim at sports’ biggest show.
 It was a tough scenario to process for Australian Swimming’s golden boy, having been touched out for the gold medal by just 0.01s in his pet event at the 2012 London Olympic Games.
 Rio was the redemption opportunity the Port Macqaurie junior had been hoping for.
 But a debilitating run of injuries in the two years preceding the Games, meant he couldn’t recapture the form that had made him the world’s fastest man in the pool.